PrismarineJS/minecraft-data/doc/make-a-new-wrapper.md

 * add a basic example
 * add files to package your module (for example in js it's a package.json, in python a setup.py)
 * publish it

+If it makes sense to generate files of your language from the data instead of dynamically reading the .json, feel free to do it (example of that in [ProtocolGen](https://github.com/Johni0702/ProtocolGen) for java)